 - Do not take potassium supplements without talking to your doctor first.
 They can be dangerous.

 - If you having a lot of diarrhea, ask your doctor if you should take a zinc supplement.

 Oral rehydration solution

 - If you are having a lot of diarrhea, your doctor may recommend that you drink an oral rehydration solution.
-This will give you back the fluid, sodium, and potassium that is lost with your bowel movements.
+This will give you back the liquid, sodium, and potassium that is lost with your bowel movements.